-In 2021, FCS Financial was able to resume in-person events for the Young, Beginning Ag Seminar and Empowered Women Empower Agriculture Seminar to provide timely information to members and prospects.
-In addition to these programs, FCS Financial continues to enhance its social media presence on Facebook, Twitter, and YouTube to reach the young, beginning, and small farmer segments.
+FCS Financial successfully hosted the annual Connect Ag Seminar and Empowered Women, Empower Ag Seminar in November of 2022.
+These events drew in producers from across the state, where they devoted an entire day to strategic focus on strengthening their business resiliency while growing their own networks.
+FCS Financial continues to enhance its social media presence on Facebook, Twitter, and YouTube to reach the young, beginning, and small farmer segments.
 The Association's website also features a designated page for young, beginning, and small producers with links to special programs, opportunities, and educational content.

 We continue to host programs and seminars for Vo-Ag classes, young farmers, and other organizations.
 All promotional information and brochures targeted to the YBS Program offer related services as part of the materials.
 We incorporate specific advertising campaigns in our media plan that target YBS publications.
 Additionally, we provide content in one issue of our customer magazine, HeartBeat, specific to YBS as well as e-newsletters for this segment.
-A grant program for eligible 4-H and FFA chapters to improve their communities, academic scholarships, and Ag Youth Funding program for 4-H and FFA members continue to play a role in our YBS strategies.
+A grant program for eligible 4-H and FFA chapters to improve their communities, academic scholarships, and Ag Youth Funding program for 4-H and FFA members continues to play a role in our YBS strategies.

-We conduct advisory stockholder meetings annually.
+We conduct stockholder advisory meetings annually.
 One stockholder committee meeting consists of YBS customers only to address the needs of this segment.
 We continue to evaluate options for providing joint educational programs with other agribusiness and academia associates in the state.
-The goal for 2021 was to continue working with educational groups that already have strong agricultural education programs.
-Funds were allocated in 2021 towards enhancement of current public relations and educational events with existing relationships.
+The goal for 2022 was to continue working with educational groups that already have strong agricultural education programs.
+Funds were allocated in 2022 towards enhancement of current public relations and educational events with existing relationships.